AgoRapide/AgoRapide/README.md

 AgoRapide and AgoRapideSample as Nuget packages.

-Doing security more "right" while the library is still quite small and easy to understand.
+Doing security more "right" while the library is still quite small and easy to change.

 Support for OAuth 2.0 in AgoRapideSample.